morelinq/MoreLINQ/README.md

 ### SkipErroneous

-Ignore some exceptions that can occurs during the iteration of the sequence.
+Skips elements of a sequence that cause exceptions during iteration.

 This method has 6 overloads.